lutfiqaraman/Nodejs-MiddleWare/readme.md

 # Nodejs MiddleWare

-A simple example of how to use a middleware function in nodejs
+A simple example of how to use a middleware function in Node.js